List on Bids44 →

 Common Scams to Watch For (India 2026)

 Fake Brand Claims.
-Some unscrupulous sellers might try to pass off a generic mattress as a Duroflex using a fake label.
-Detection: Compare the label and general look to official Duroflex products.
-Ask for the original purchase receipt.
-Action: Only buy if you can verify authenticity; otherwise, assume it’s a generic product.
+Some sellers might try to pass off a generic or local mattress as a genuine Duroflex.
+Always check the official Duroflex tag, which usually includes the brand logo, model name, and manufacturing details.
+Ask for the original purchase receipt if available.

 Seller’s Guide — How to Maximize Your Duroflex Mattress Resale